RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

 * Creates Azure Policy Definitions to deploy Azure Disk Encryption to Virtual Machines (They do not get assigned)
 * Creates locks for the solution so it will not be deleted by accident

+**Install Procedure**

+* Run the PowerShell script
+* You will be prompted to select your Azure Enviornment.
+Click the appropriate option and click Ok.
+* You will be prompted to Login.
+Login with an Azure account that can create Service Principals, Custom Role Definitions, Policy Definition and Resources in the Subscription you are targeting.
+* If you have more than one Subscription, you will be prompted to select one.
+Pick the target Subscription from the list and click Ok.
+* You will be prompted for a Location for the deployment.
+All available locations will be displayed.
+Make your selection and click Ok.
+* Now watch as it does it's thing.
+Thats all you have to do.

+---
+# Whats in this thing?

 **Key Vault**

 The Key Vault is named KeyVault-{first 13 charachters of your Subscription ID}.